tidepool-org/data-science-handbook/GOVERNANCE.md

-# Data Science Team Governance
+# Data Science Team Philosophies, Principles, and Values
 Last updated May 1, 2020 by Ed Nykaza, Jason Meno, and Cameron Summers

 ## Purpose
-The purpose of this governance document is to document how the Tidepool Data Science Team operates.
+The purpose of this document is to describe how the Tidepool Data Science Team operates.
 We firmly believe in radical transparency and continual improvement.
 As such, this is a living document that should be helpful for anyone that wants to contribute to the data science team.
 We recognize that we are a part of the larger Tidepool team, and therefore consider the [Tidepool Mission Statement](https://github.com/tidepool-org/handbook/blob/master/Mission%20Statement.md) a large part of our team governance.

-## Team Philosophies
+## Team Philosophies & Principles
 * Always put the diabetes community and Tidepool before your ego.
 In fact, you don’t work for Tidepool, you work for the diabetes community.
 This job is a privilege.
 * Continually learn and share what you learn.
 The more we can share back to the diabetes community the more we can help